vantage6/v6-algorithm-template/README.md

 # Create your vantage6 algorithm template

-## What does this repository contain
+## What does this repository contain?

 This repository contains template code from which new vantage6 algorithms can be created.
 By answering a number of questions, a personalized template will be